The Visitor Centre today is ... Tokyo DisneySea

 The Visitor Centre design

 There is a benefit to being operated by OLC and not Disney.
 Tokyo Disney Resort has complete financial independence and they plan new rides and attractions with minute attention to detail and with a no holds barred budget approach it seems.
-The result is theming and attractions that other Disney parks can only dream of.

 The original concept drawings are pretty close to what was actually built at DisneySea and are works of art themselves.

-Processions and lantern shows are a big part of Japanese festival culture, so great attention has been placed on the Disney parades, and guests will sit (not stand) and respectfully watch them pass for hours.
+Processions and lantern shows are a big part of Japanese festival culture, so great attention has been placed on the Disney parades, and guests sit and respectfully watch them pass for hours.
 Japanese Disney theme park food is some of the best-rated in the world and discerning visitors can tuck into some unique dishes and snacks, all themed of course.
 Even their resort hotels incorporate several Japanese elements such as tatami mats, shoji screens, and Japanese-style bedding.

 But it was merchandise where the Japanese parks could really go to town.
 With Japan having a strong "kawaii" or cute culture, many Disney characters certainly would have succeeded in bringing this element of their culture to the fore.
 But there was a gap to add something uniquely Japanese, to fit into this aesthetic.

 Duffy was introduced in 2004 at DisneySea.
 Originally conceived as a teddy bear that Minnie Mouse made for Mickey Mouse to accompany him on his travels, Duffy's design was inspired by the soft, comforting look of classic teddy bears.
+He was an instant hit.

 Duffy's popularity led to the creation of a wide range of merchandise, from plush toys to clothing and accessories.
-These items were often exclusive to DisneySea and became sought-after collectibles.
+These items were often exclusive to DisneySea and became sought-after collectables.
 Special events, seasonal costumes, and themed merchandise releases further contributed to the character's appeal.

 DisneySea Plaza and Park Entrance